Published: Apr 24, 2026

 Email results directly on a schedule or after big milestones.

-If you’re ready to dive right in, here are two ready-made dashboard templates to explore in the AgencyAnalytics platform.
-Simply sign up for a free 14-day trial today!
+Different clients need different views.
+Here are ready-made SEO dashboard templates you can explore in the AgencyAnalytics platform.
+Sign up for a free 14-day trial to try any of them.

 The AgencyAnalytics SEO dashboard is your go-to, all-purpose option.
 This template helps clients quickly see how their SEO strategy is performing without being overloaded with unnecessary data.